ALL YOU NEED TO KNOW ABOUT TELEWORKING

 7. What is the impact of telework on taxation?

-The derogatory agreements concluded by Luxembourg with neighbouring countries will not be extended as of 1 July 2022.
-Consequently, the tax tolerance thresholds provided for in the double taxation agreements will have to be respected, namely :
+Since July 2022 the derogatory agreements concluded by Luxembourg with neighbouring countries have not been extended as of 1 July 2022.
+Consequently, the tax tolerance thresholds provided for in the double taxation agreements will have to be respected, namely

 These tolerance thresholds allow non-resident employees working for a Luxembourgish employer to work outside Luxembourg occasionally without triggering taxation in their country of residence.
 In other words, below the above-mentioned thresholds, frontier workers can telework without being taxed.